uib/iam-scim/test1.md

 There are two kind of messages to process from DFØ.

 ```
-Topic: ansatte    => {'firmakode': '9900', 'gyldigEtter': '20200823', 'id': '101926', 'uri': 'dfo:ansatte'}
+Topic: ansatte:   => {'firmakode': '9900', 'gyldigEtter': '20200823', 'id': '101926', 'uri': 'dfo:ansatte'}
 Topic: stillinger => {'firmakode': '9900', 'gyldigEtter': '20200823', 'id': '30001233', 'uri': 'dfo:stillinger'}
 ```

 These messages indicates that an employee or a position has changed.
 An employee object in DFØ describes a person.
-An position object in DFØ describes a job to be done within the organisation and which people have this postion in which time intervall.
+An position object in DFØ describes a job to be done within the organisation and which people have this position in which time interval.
 Multiple people can have the same position at any given time.

 ### Behaviour when receiving messages: